muratk3n/thirdwave/en/2015/07/mesquita-game-theory.md

 weighted mode 100.0
 ```

----
+Shocks

+Latest version also introduced a concept of "shocks" by sometimes
+randomly altering some salience values, or dropping actors out of the
+game to see if the optimum point is "stable", if these changes effect
-[1] BdM says he had to introduce this trick after a project he did
+the final outcome.
+BdM says he had to introduce this trick after a
-analyzing Clinton's Healthcare reform bill and failed to foresee one
+project he did analyzing Clinton's Healthcare reform bill and failed
-scenario, he has since fixed the problem.
-The details can be found in
+to foresee one scenario, he has since fixed the problem.
+The details
-*Predictioneer's Game*.
+can be found in *Predictioneer's Game*.